 - Selected as a Delegate of The United States to Attend the 2015 APEC SME Summit In Manila, Philippines, United States Delegate to APEC, United States Department of State, 2015

 - Selected as one of Georgia’s Top Attorneys, Atlanta Magazine, 2014

-- Selected as one of the Top 25 Most Influential Asian-Americans in Georgia for years 2011, 2012, and 2013, Georgia Asian Times
+- Selected as one of the Top 25 Most Influential Asian-Americans In Georgia for 2011 – 2013, Georgia Asian Times

 - AVVO Rating 10 of 10

 Interview with Bryan Ramos